rscarson/rustyscript-book/src/advanced/static_runtime.md

 Which provides thread safety, static initialization, interior mutability, and initializer error handling.

+> [!NOTE]
-> **Note:** While it is possible to initialize a `StaticRuntime` object directly, it is not recommended, as it bypasses the thread_local safety layer.
+> While it is possible to initialize a `StaticRuntime` object directly, it is not recommended, as it bypasses the thread_local safety layer.